Last Updated on July 7, 2026

 Strong economy

-A well-performing economy with access to quality public services, and a forward-looking government that ensures strategic policies aimed at reducing social inequalities, reduces the chances of social disruptions that can interfere with peace.
+With a well-performing economy, access to quality public services, and a forward-looking government that pursues strategic policies to reduce social inequalities, the risk of social disruptions that could undermine peace in Mauritius is extremely low.

 Social cohesion

 Another reason Mauritius is the safest country in Africa is the harmonious relations among its different cultures and religions.
-The government emphasizes creating strong social programs, including social housing, free healthcare and education, and universal basic pensions, thereby promoting social unity among residents.
+The government emphasises the creation of strong social programs, including social housing, free healthcare and education, and universal basic pensions, thereby promoting social unity among residents.

 Security measures centered around tourists’ safety